oneThousand1000/EG3D-projector/README.md

 # EG3D projector

+<video src="./eg3d/out/00056_w_plus.mp4"></video>

 ## installation

 Please see **[eg3d](https://github.com/NVlabs/eg3d)** official repo for eg3d installation.

-## convert pkl to pth file
+## convert pkl to pth file (optional)

-This step is used to load the parameters from pkl checkpoint and save them to a pth file, so that code modifications can take effect.
+This step is used to load the parameters from pkl checkpoint and save them to a pth file, so that code modifications on eg3d can take effect.

 ```
 cd eg3d